daylightstudio/FUEL-CMS-Tester-Module/README.md

 to create a submodule:

 ### USING GIT
-1. Open up a Terminal window, "cd" to your FUEL CMS installation then type type in:
+1. Open up a Terminal window, "cd" to your FUEL CMS installation then type in:
 Type in:
 ``php index.php fuel/installer/add_git_submodule git://github.com/daylightstudio/FUEL-CMS-Tester-Module.git tester``